RogerVFbr/MySQLAccess/README.md

 points the column in the target table that will be used as a reference to join the data which will be brought from the secondary table.
 The third parameter points to the table to be joined.
 The algorithm will automatically consider that the values of the reference columns on the target table point to the secondary table's primary key column.
-This command will produce and retrieve the following table:
+This command will produce, retrieve and map the following table:
 ```
 +-----------------------------------------------+
 |  id   |        name        |  departmentName  |